 How Much Does it Cost to Visit Brookhollow's Barnyard?

 As of the publication date of this entry, admission is $5.00 per person.
 Children 2 and under are free.
-Seniors are $4.00, and military personnel are free (way to go, Brookhollow's!).
+Seniors are $4.00, and military personnel with proper ID are free (way to go, Brookhollow's!).
 You can also purchase a membership if you are a frequent visitor.
 There are extra fees for added activities, like feeding the animals and the train ride, but they are minor charges, so just be sure to bring some extra dollar bills (and check their website for the most accurate list of charges)!

 When Can I Visit?

 Brookhollow's Barnyard is open seasonally from late April/early May to October.
 Check their website or Facebook page for exact hours!!
 In December, they open as a "Cut Your Own Tree" farm, but there are no animals during this time.
 They also have a pumpkin patch for picking in the Fall.
 Visit their website for more details about what they offer seasonally.

 *Brookhollow's Barnyard offers camps, special events, birthday parties, field trips and more.
 Check their website to see all of their events and offerings.

 *There's not a lot of walking but you are outdoors, so wear comfy shoes.

 *There are dirt paths but strollers should do fine on them.
 There's nothing too rocky or extreme.

 *See the photo below?
 Do you see how grumpy The Jersey Momma's Boy looks?
 That's a result of bees.
 Yes, the Boy has a bee fear and he was not happy by some of the yellow jackets flying around on this warm Fall day.
 If you have a little one who is not fond of bugs, just remember you're at a farm!
 It's not overly buggy, but you might encounter some yellow jackets here and there.
 The Jersey Momma's Boy was fine, and needed to stop all that sulking!